Top

 Hiking Trails

-Blomidon Provincial Park Nova Scotia Camping Tides The 3.5km Borden Brook Trail connects the main camping areas to the lower parking lot.
+Wide-angle view of the towering red sandstone cliffs at Blomidon Provincial Park, Nova Scotia, showing the expansive sandy beach at low tide and lush green forest along the high ridge line of the Bay of Fundy.
+The 3.5km Borden Brook Trail connects the main camping areas to the lower parking lot.
 It will take you across a small bridge and up a stairway to showcase a large waterfall.

 The 2km Woodland Trail connects the main camping area with the end of the Joudrey Trail.
 It’s a veritable bouquet of wildflowers, plants and old-growth forest.